-Treat the family to crispy Homemade Funnel Cakes dusted with powdered sugar, drizzled with syrup or topped with whipped cream and fresh fruit for a theme park dessert at home.
+Treat the family to this recipe for crispy homemade Funnel Cakes dusted with powdered sugar, drizzled with syrup or topped with whipped cream and fresh fruit.

-While the word "cake" is in the title funnel cakes aren't cake-like at all.
-They consist of a light batter that's drizzled into hot oil and fried becoming crispy and golden on the exterior.
-They're popular at street fairs, theme parks and food trucks and are one of those fun-to-eat foods.
-The name is references how they were originally made by pouring the batter through a funnel into the oil for frying.
+What is a funnel cake?
+While the word "cake" is in the title, funnel cakes aren't cake-like at all.
+They consist of a light vanilla extract infused batter that's drizzled into hot oil and deep fried.
+The frying process transforms them into a pastry with a crispy and golden exterior.
+They're popular at street fairs, theme parks and sold from food trucks securing their position as one of those fun-to-eat foods.
+The name references how they were originally made by pouring the batter through a funnel into the vegetable oil for frying.

 - When releasing the batter into the oil, move in a spiral motion to create the shape.
-Remember, no two funnel cakes ever turn out the same way, that's the fun of this sort of dessert.
+Remember, no two funnel cakes ever turn out the same way, that's the fun of this sort of deep fried pastry dessert.

 - I recommend using canola oil for frying, as it's important to fry these at a high temperature and canola oil has a higher smoke point.